-&lt;sup>2 The idea that the government would be aided by an independent executive in continual service dated back at least to John Locke's foundational work on governmental structure, see John Locke, The Second Treatise of Civil Government § 144 (1690) ("it is necessary there should be a power always"
+2 The idea that the government would be aided by an independent executive in continual service dated back at least to John Locke's foundational work on governmental structure.
+See John Locke, The Second Treatise of Civil Government § 144 (1690) ("it is necessary there should be a power always in being, which should see to the execution of the laws that are made, and remain in force").